 Scope of SDD

-The scope, limits and nature of SDD to be followed by the obliged institutions, including lawyers, has been determined by the MASAK in Article 2 of the Communiqué No. 5 SDD shall include:
+The scope, limits and nature of SDD to be followed by the obliged persons, including lawyers, has been determined by MASAK in Article 2 of the Communiqué No. 5 SDD and includes:

 Identification of the beneficiary owner;